Reducing your Cash Gap

 The best approach to increasing the payables period is to negotiate longer payment terms with suppliers.
 Determine how long you have to pay vendors without incurring late fees or harming the relationship.
 This keeps cash in your account until it needs to be in the vendor’s account.

 Knowing and understanding your cash gap can help you reduce risk and increase profitability.
 Not to mention companies with smaller cash gaps tend to experience fewer cash shortages and rely less on financing.
+Peak Business Valuation would love to assist you in analyzing your company’s cash gap.
+Questions are always welcome!
+Please reach out by scheduling a free consultation.

 Schedule Your Free Consultation Today!